 The LCD study is the first phase for federally funded transportation improvement projects.
 The LCD study phase includes data collection; coordination with local municipal officials, project stakeholders, and federal and state permitting agencies; public outreach; the development of a reasonable number of sensible and practical conceptual alternatives; and the recommendation of a Preliminary Preferred Alternative (PPA).

 Full replacement alternatives

-- Selection of Preliminary Preferred Alternative: Summer 2019
+- Selection of Preliminary Preferred Alternative: Winter 2019

 The existing structure is an all timber bridge with a timber substructure (load bearing piles and timber bulkhead) that was originally constructed in the 1950s.
 Its existing timber superstructure (timber deck boards, pile caps and railings) were replaced in 1985.
 Most of the timber bulkhead which retains the roadway fill in front of the bridge abutments is deteriorating and exhibits severe section loss and in places is visibly compromised.
 Due to its age, many of the load bearing piles and their cross bracing have severe timber rot and section loss.
 The structure has been rated in Fair Condition.